Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 ---

-For md file contains above YAML Font Matter, header will be empty and footer will be “Written in Typora” in exported PDF file.
+For md files containing the above YAML Font Matter, the header will be empty and the footer will be “Written in Typora” in the exported PDF file.

-You can add metadata to exported PDF file via YAML Front Matter, followings are supported PDF metadata:
+You can add metadata to an exported PDF file via YAML Front Matter.
+The following shows the supported PDF metadata:

 ---